jaseemabid/mordor/README.md

 ## Getting started

-Generate keys for AWS login, the private key `master` and public key `master.pub`.
+Generate a key pair for SSH access into the newly minted instances.

     $ make master